Welcome to the Parenting Portal for Surrey Police and Sussex Police.

 The Surrey Christian Police Association is the Surrey branch of the Christian Police Association: a national network of police officers and staff who aim to be a national voice for Christians in Policing, encourage and support Christians in the Police Service, and communicate in words and action the message of the gospel to our colleagues and communities.
 Surrey´s Christian Police Association (CPA) seeks to be a voice for Christians in Surrey Police.
 ChristianPA@surrey.pnn.police.uk

 Tommy’s is a helpline to advise and support individuals through pregnancy, and also provides support for premature and stillborn births.
-Log on details for the membership section will be sent in KIT packs and is available from SBS (please see the 'key contacts' section for email and phone details).

 Individuals may also contact the Employee Assistance Programme at any time for reassurance or advice throughout pregnancy.
 Log on details for the membership section will be sent in KIT packs and/or is available from SBS (please see the 'key contacts' section for email and phone details).